Guillaume-Garrigos/moodlexport/README.md

 - generating random problems is simpler in Python and can go way beyond what Moodle proposes
 - it is easier to store/manipulate locally a Latex or Python file than doing it on the Moodle interface.
 It also simplifies collaborating projects.

+It can be installed with a pip command : `pip install moodlexport`

 ### Simple examples from Python: